 - 1. The 345,696,000 Shares were held by Prima DG, which is directly held as to 40% by Mr. Choi Hung Nang.
 Accordingly, by virtue of the SFO, Mr. Choi Hung Nang is deemed to be interested in all the Shares in which Prima DG is interested. - 2.
 The 620,000 Shares were held by his spouse, Ms. Tin Suen Chu.
-Accordingly, by virtue of the SFO, Mr. Choi Hung Nang is deemed to be interested in all the Shares in which Ms. Tin Suen Chu is interested. - 3.
-Each of Mr. Choi Hung Nang, Ms. Choi Kwan Li, Glendy and Mr. Choi Hon Ting, Derek was granted 4,000,000 share options during the year ended 31 December 2018 under the share option scheme of the Company adopted on 6 May 2015 (the "Share Option Scheme") and was deemed to be interested in 4,000,000 underlying shares in respect of the share options granted. - 4.
+Accordingly, by virtue of the SFO, Mr. Choi Hung Nang is deemed to be interested in all the Shares in which Ms. Tin Suen Chu is interested. - Each of Mr. Choi Hung Nang, Ms. Choi Kwan Li, Glendy and Mr. Choi Hon Ting, Derek was granted 4,000,000 share options during the year ended 31 December 2018 under the share option scheme of the Company adopted on 6 May 2015 (the "Share Option Scheme") 4,000,000 share options were exercised during the year end 31 December 2021 and 4,000,000 share options were lapsed during the year end 31 December 2023. - 4.
 The 13,500,000 Shares were held by Zacks Vroom Investment Company Limited, a company wholly-owned by Mr. Liu Tom Jing- zhi.
 The 150,000 Shares were held by his spouse, Ms. Thai Vanny.
 Accordingly, by virtue of the SFO, Mr. Liu is deemed to be interested in all the Shares in which Zacks Vroom Investment Company Limited and Ms. Thai Vanny are interested. - 5.
-Each of Mr. Liu Tom Jing-zhi and Mr. Lao Kam Chi was granted 2,000,000 share options during the year ended 31 December 2018 under the Share Option Scheme and was deemed to be interested in 2,000,000 underlying shares in respect of the share options granted. - 6.
 The 9,000,000 Shares were held by Denmike Investment Company Limited, a company wholly-owned by Mr. Lao Kam Chi.
-Accordingly, by virtue of the SFO, Mr. Lao is deemed to be interested in all the Shares in which Denmike Investment Company Limited is interested. - 7.
-Each of Mr. Chan Lewis and Mr. Li Zongjin was granted 300,000 share options during the year ended 31 December 2018 under the Share Option Scheme and was deemed to be interested in 300,000 underlying shares in respect of the share options granted. - 8.
-Mr. Alain Vincent Fontaine was granted 300,000 share options during year ended 31 December 2018 under the Share Option Scheme and was deemed to be interested in 300,000 underlying shares in respect of the share options granted. - 9.
-Mr. Lee Wai Yat, Paco was granted 300,000 share options during the year ended 31 December 2018 under the Share Option Scheme and was deemed to be interested in 300,000 underlying shares in respect of the share options granted. - 10.
-Mr. Fok Wai Shun, Wilson was granted 400,000 share options during the year ended 31 December 2018 under the Share Option Scheme and was deemed to be interested in 400,000 underlying shares in respect of the share options granted.
+Accordingly, by virtue of the SFO, Mr. Lao is deemed to be interested in all the Shares in which Denmike Investment Company Limited is interested.

-Save as disclosed above, as at 31 December 2022, none of the Directors, the Chief Executives nor their associates had registered an interest or short position in the shares, underlying shares or debentures of the Company or any of its associated corporations that was required to be recorded pursuant to Section 352 of the SFO, or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.
+Save as disclosed above, as at 31 December 2023, none of the Directors, the Chief Executives nor their associates had registered an interest or short position in the shares, underlying shares or debentures of the Company or any of its associated corporations that was required to be recorded pursuant to Section 352 of the SFO, or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.